malthejorgensen/blagblogblag.com/_posts/2021-07-15-finding-an-iam-user-via-user-id.md

 title: Finding an AWS IAM user via User Id
 ---

-In the previous blog post I talked an AWS IAM User ID that I found in AWS S3 bucker policy.
+In the previous blog post I talked about an AWS IAM User ID that I found in AWS S3 bucket policy.
 This is a little follow-up on that.

 AWS IAM User IDs always start with `AIDA` and are